 Why is innovation so sparse in contraception?
 “In general, no one wants to go near it.
 The route to market is long and slow, and the stakes are too high”, Alice tells me.
 Potential failures in healthtech are particularly conducive for court cases, media scandals and life-or-death consequences.
 “There’s also this assumption that there are ‘enough’ options”; the reality is the market is overcrowded with 1960s solutions that are so far away from user experience and what the modern woman wants.

-Another reason is that the UK healthcare system is built around GPs, meaning gynecology is still seen as a ‘specialist area’ in medicine.
+Another reason is that the UK healthcare system is built around General Practice, meaning gynaecology is still seen as a ‘specialist area’ in medicine.
 Women going to their GP for specialist knowledge means that they are often ill-equipped to give the right advice: tests are misinterpreted, contraceptive is wrongly prescribed, and women are sent to IVF clinics unnecessarily.
 Alice tells me 80% of contraception is prescribed by GPs, but research from the Family Planning Association shows that only 2% of GPs offer the full range of contraceptives, with 20% saying they did not offer the coil.

 “80% of contraception is prescribed by GPs, but research from the Family Planning Association shows that only 2% of GPs offer the full range of contraceptives”Family Planning Assocation research